zalando/tokens/README.md

 ### Local Testing

-With Tokens, you can inject fixed OAuth2 access tokens via the `OAUTH2_ACCESS_TOKENS` environment variable and test applications locally with personal OAuth2 tokens:
+With Tokens, you can inject fixed OAuth2 access tokens via the `OAUTH2_ACCESS_TOKENS` environment variable and test applications locally with personal OAuth2 tokens.
+As an example:

 ```bash
 $ MY_TOKEN_1=$(zign token -n mytok1)